 However, we believe a child has multiple intelligences, not just those measured by achievement tests.
 Though we regard these tests as a reflection of how your child compares to other children in these areas, we don’t believe these tests provide a complete assessment of your child’s strengths or limitations.
 The areas of achievement and of difficulty noted by the staff in your fall and spring conference and in your child’s final evaluation will contain far more valuable information about your child’s performance.

-Third through eighth grade students at Post Oak take the Measure of Academic Progress (MAP) twice per school year, once in early fall and once in late spring.
+Third through eighth grade students at Post Oak take the Measure of Academic Progress (MAP) twice per school year, once in fall and once in spring, and Middle School students have an additional winter testing session.
 Students use Chromebooks to take this computer-based adaptive test in the subjects of mathematics, reading, and language.
 Middle School students also take the science test.
 There is no need for students to study for the MAP assessment.
 Prior to taking the test for the first time, third graders and students new to Post Oak are given an orientation that includes an opportunity to try some practice questions.
 All students need is plenty of rest, a few words of encouragement, and a good breakfast.

 SAT & ACT

 The SAT and ACT are not offered on the Post Oak campus, but are offered on national testing dates around the greater Houston area.
 Students at Post Oak should register to take both the SAT and ACT in the fall or early spring of their junior year (11th grade).
 In this way, students establish a baseline and learn if they are “SAT testers” or “ACT testers.”
 Whichever test they perform best on is the test they will study for over the year, then sit for again in the late spring of their junior year.